Senexis/Social-Club-Tool/README.md

 ## Functionality
 This small tool provides you with some useful additional functionality Social Club itself does not yet offer:

-- **Quick-add Users**: Allows you to send friend request to entered Social Club IDs instantly.
+- **Quick-add Users**: Allows you to send friend request to entered Social Club IDs with one click.
-- **Delete All Friends**: Allows you to remove ALL friends instantly.
+- **Delete All Friends**: Allows you to remove ALL friends with one click.
-- **Reject All Friend Requests**: Allows you to reject ALL friend requests instantly.
+- **Reject All Friend Requests**: Allows you to reject ALL friend requests with one click.
-- **Delete All Messages**: Allows you to remove ALL received and sent messages instantly.
+- **Delete All Messages**: Allows you to remove ALL received and sent messages with one click.

+Note that due to rate limiting the process may take a while, it is fully automated though!

 ## Usage
 To use, add the following as the URL of a bookmark, then click it!